Pauline Rook, Photographs of Somerset Life. Specialising in portraiture, Pauline is well known for her rural documentary work.

 I created two ready cut lino blocks so that people could try printing on St Cuthbert’s lovely Somerset paper.
 It was a popular event with some very enthusiastic participants ranging from three years old to quite a bit older.
 I interpreted “family” very openly to mean “anyone at all.”
 I will do a rerun of the “Have a go” event sometime, perhaps at half term.

-Although the Paper Prospects exhibition is now finished, my work remains on display at the Guild alongside craft items from all the Guild’s wonderful makers.
+Although the Paper Prospects exhibition is now finished, my work remains on display on my website.

 I’ve disabled comments on this blog due to the large number of spam comments that were coming in.
 If you want to contact me then please use the form on my website.